Last Updated: December 14, 2024

 Personal Life

-Crawford married four times with each marriage being four years long.
+Crawford married four times, with each marriage being four years long.
 She adopted a daughter in 1940, a son during her marriage to Phillip Terry in 1943, and a set of twins in 1947.
-She has a star on the Hollywood Walk of Fame that she was awarded in 1960.
-On May 10th, 1977 Joan Crawford died of a heart attack.
-She famously disinherited her children Christina and Christopher from the will, citing "reasons which are well-known to them".
+She received a star on the Hollywood Walk of Fame in 1960.
+On May 10, 1977, Joan died of a heart attack.
+She famously disinherited her children Christina and Christopher from the will, citing "reasons which are well-known to them."
 They sued the estate and eventually received a total of $55,000.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.